AdobeDocs/experience-platform.en/help/query-service/api/alert-subscriptions.md

 ## Retrieve a list of all the alerts that a user is subscribed to {#get-alert-subscription-list}

 Retrieve a list of all the alerts that a user is subscribed to by making a GET request to the `alertSubscriptions/subscriptions/{emailId}` endpoint.
+The response includes the alert name, IDs, status, alert type, and notification channels.

 **API format**